Getting a Dyspraxia Diagnosis in the UK

 Diagnosis route options

-Dyspraxia diagnoses are sometimes covered under the NHS, depending on funding in your area.
-Talking to your GP to find out if they offer assessments.
+Dyspraxia diagnoses are sometimes covered under the NHS depending on funding in your area.
+Talk to your GP to find out if your area has a referral pathway.

 If you are currently studying at a university, your university may be able to provide advice and guidance on getting a dyspraxia assessment.
 Additionally, if your household income falls below a certain threshold, your university may offer a financial contribution towards the assessment.
 Contact the disability department at your university to find out more about the support they can provide in obtaining a diagnosis.

-If you want to learn more about what to expect during a dyspraxia assessment, or if you are trying to decide whether you should seek a diagnosis, talk to one of Noetic's coaches who can help you figure out what is best for you.
+If you want to learn more about what to expect during a dyspraxia assessment, or if you are trying to decide whether you should seek a diagnosis, join Noetic’s community where you can speak to Noetic experts and other people with dyspraxia to learn about their experiences.